saloni-432/Task-Manager/README.md

 3. View your tasks in a structured list format.
 4. Mark tasks as completed or delete them as needed.

-The application is designed to help users efficiently manage their daily tasks through a minimal and responsive interface.

 ## 🖼️ Screenshots

 ### Dashboard View